PTAA Supplier Partners Offer COVID-19 Services

 Capital Associated Industries Coronavirus Command Center : HR, Compliance and People Development

 COUNT ON ME NC: Evidence-based COVID-19 training developed by public health officials and food safety experts will provide a vital roadmap for reopening your business.
 Each module contains best practices and procedures that will give your staff and guests the confidence you’re doing everything possible to ensure their safety.
 In partnership with NCDHHS.
-New training modules coming soon.
+Training for all businesses is available HERE.

 Pools on property?
 Read the Interim Guidance for Public Pools and Spas during Phase 2 here

 NAA provides guidance on a host of pressing issues concerning rent collection in the face of COVID-19.